Chiefs of Clan Fraser: Two Chiefs dispute

 "The Frasers of Philorth, the Lords Saltoun, being the senior line, are Chiefs of the name of Fraser, although a lowland family.
 Lord Lovat is Chief of the very numerous Highland Clan Fraser of Lovat, based in Inverness-shire."

-The Lady Saltoun is not a descendant of the Shimidh, the Simon from whom the Clan Fraser traces its lineage, being descended from the Shimidh's older brother.
+The Lady Saltoun was not a descendant of the Shimidh, the Simon from whom the Clan Fraser traces its lineage, being descended from the Shimidh's older brother.
 So, though the Lord Lovat is still the Chieftain of Clan Fraser, the MacShimidh, the Lord Lyon has made official the seniority of the Lady Saltoun's line.

 The selection of a clan chieftain is traditionally very different than the Teutonic/Norman system of inherited titles.
 A Clan would elect and follow whatever chief it chose.
 The Lyon Court decree has introduced a lack of clarity into the Clan's organisation.
-Frasers differ on the matter, but most Lovats still regard the Lord Lovat as their chief, while many lowland Frasers, who adhere to the romanticised view of Clans and the Highlands, are happy to have found a way to link themselves to Highland culture.
-Opinions vary, but Frasers tend to respect each other as fellow Frasers, regardless of where they come from.